kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	TODO: discuss use of an external data set for S_E

+	ADD: If you keep the 2 factor interactions you must keep the main effects also.
+See Fox textbook for why.

 	DOE is a way to bring an out of control process back into control.
 See the comment by Vining (top right, p152) in the  Bisgaard articles http://dx.doi.org/10.1080/08982110701826721

 	Investigate the .. sectnum:: directive in ReST